carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 |![Activated T-cell 3]({{ page.root }}/fig/activated-tcell-3.png)|![Quiescent T-cell 3]({{ page.root }}/fig/quiescent-tcell-3.png)|

 We will use a subset of the images and follow the workflow in a [T-cell classification study](https://doi.org/10.1002/jbio.201960050).

-_Comment: Restructure to be like slides, add 2-3 examples, ask questions about what we think the labels are (show of hands)_
-_Comment: If we want to make this an activity, show the first two examples of each class and reserve the third for the interactive question_

 ### Machine learning methods